 3. Learn how to read a map

 Phones are great but they don’t show the tiny trails and tracks that you can find on an OS maps and they aren’t any good when you have no signal!
 If you do have OS maps, make sure you know how to read them – spend a bit of time studying what the symbols mean.
 What are roads, tracks and where do the tracks join up?
 If you need glasses, take them!
 New to OS map reading?
 Have a look at this handy guide.
 It’s also imperative that you have the right maps for the right area!

-We did take water – turns out just not enough and I ended up finding a little local shop and purchasing a bottle of water and an energy drink.
+We did take water on one particular self navigation run, which we thought was enough however it turned it wasn’t enough and I ended up finding a little local shop and purchasing a bottle of water and an energy drink.
 Always take plenty of water – if you are going out for more than ten miles – fill up TWO water bottles.
 One is not enough!

-When we left the house, it was raining.
+On our last self navigation trail run, when we left the house, it was raining.
 It had been raining all night.
 We had our waterproofs and hats and were all kitted out for getting very wet and cold.
 What happened?
 Twenty minutes in, the rain stopped, the sun came out and we were sweltering.
-Lucky we were prepared for this and had layered up.
+Luckily we were prepared for this and had layered up.

 There were miles that should have taken us 9/10 minutes which took us 14/15.
 When you have to stop and study a map, it’s a lot trickier.
 You stop, get the map out, have a conversation about which way to go, turn the map upside down etc. 15 miles of trail running with 1500ft of elevation would usually take us 3 – 3.5 hours.
-This took us over 4 hours.
-You must expect to be slower, especially when looking for checkpoints.
+This took us over 4 hours but we were looking for certain checkpoints.

-It can be all too easy to get so lost in worrying about where you are and where you have to get to that you could fail to appreciate the views around you and we did see some stunning views that were new to us yesterday.
+It can be all too easy to get so lost in worrying about where you are and where you have to get to that you could fail to appreciate the views around you.
 Have fun and don’t take it all too seriously.

-Do you have any experience of self nav running?
+Do you have any experience of self navigation trail running?
 How are your map reading skills?
 We’d love to hear.